'No enemies': the life-long advocacy of China's Nobel Peace Prize-winning dissident

 Liu's critics were suspicious of the motives of the Nobel Peace Prize committee, noting that Liu praised the U.S. invasions of Iraq and Afghanistan.

-He had also been taken to task domestically because non-governmental organizations he headed received funding from the U.S. National Endowment for Democracy.
+He had also been taken to task domestically because non-government organizations he headed received funding from the U.S. National Endowment for Democracy.

 His father, Liu Ling, taught Chinese literature at Northeast Normal University.
 His mother worked at a kindergarten affiliated with the university.